HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **decrement operator** Written as "--".
 Subtracts 1 from the operand.
 **default initialazation** Sets objects to default values, if not explicitly initialized.
 Values are class dependant for class type objects.
 Built-in types are default initialized to 0 if and only if defined in the global scope.
 **definition** A declaration that specifies the entity to which the declared name refers.
 A definition of a variable will include the type of the varibale.
 Enough memory is then allocated for storing of the variable.
+**dereference operator** Written as "*".
+Used for getting the value of an object pointed to by a pointer.
+Can also be used to assign a value to an object pointed to by a pointer.
 **dot operator** Written as ".".
 Used to reference individual members of classes, structures, and unions.
 The dot operator is applied to the actual object.
 E
 -